snemarch/treeshift/README.md

 Modeling Amazing Company's structure, so we can do awesome stuff.

-The company business units are modelled as a collection of directed acyclic graphs - or a forest of trees, if you will.
+The company business units have been modelled as a collection of directed acyclic graphs — or, a forest of trees, if you will.
 TreeShift is a microservice that provides HTTP endpoints for:
 1. Retrieving all descendant nodes of a given node
 2. Change the parent node of a given node